 The absolute amounts in the nutrition facts table above are based on data provided by USDA's Nutrient Database for Standard Reference, Release 26.
 The table is not comprehensive, i.e. radish sprouts also contain other nutrients and phytochemicals not included in the chart.
 The percent daily values or %DV above have been calculated by healwithfood.org and are based on recommendations for a 2,000 calorie reference diet.
 Your daily values may be different depending on your individual needs.

 Where to Get Radish Sprouts?

 As knowledge about the high nutritional value and extraordinary health benefits of radish sprouts spreads, more and more people are demanding these tasty nutritional gems.
 As a result of the increasing demand, many grocery stores today sell radish sprouts (usually daikon sprouts) in their fresh produce section.
-The DIY-inclined among you may also want to consider growing their own sprouts – practical sprouting jars and kits are available from Amazon.com or Amazon.co.uk.
+The DIY-inclined among you may also want to consider growing their own sprouts – practical sprouting jars and kits are available from the family-owned non-GMO seed company Botanical Interests, as well as from Amazon.com and Amazon.co.uk.